google/go-structeditor/README.md

 ## Usage

-An example of configuring the editor is provided in the `viewer` example in the `examples` subdirectory.
+An example of configuring the editor is provided in the `editor` example in the `examples` subdirectory.

 ```go